aws-samples/aws-eks-deep-learning-benchmark/eks_cluster/fsx/README.md

 1. Open your EC2 Management Console, created the instance by eksctl, and you will find out *subnetId*.
 ![ec2-mgmt-console](../../images/ec2-mgmt-console.jpg)

-2. Get your *securityGroupIds* by clicking security group name.
+2. Get your *securityGroupIds* by clicking security group \*-cluster-ClusterSharedNodeSecurityGroup-\*.
 ![securty-group](../../images/security-group.jpg)

-3. Edit inbound rules and make sure port 988 is open there.
+3. If you use a different security group, please make sure port 988 is open in inbound rules.
 ![inbound-rule](../../images/inbound-rule.jpg)

 4. Apply changes to kubernetes